Beginners Guide

 Before we start, Sign in to your Sentinel Hub account.
 You can always access the Sign In button from the top right of the Sentinel Hub website as well.

-To get your Client Secret and Client ID, follow the steps below:
+To get your Client Secret and Client ID, follow the steps in the Registering OAuth client guide.

 You will use the Client ID and Client secret to access the Sentinel Hub APIs later.